 What classes does Les Mills On Demand offer on the app?

-Here is a list of the classes available on the app (descriptions via the Les Mills website):
+Here is a list of the classes available on the Les Mills app (descriptions via the company’s website):

 BODYPUMP: This is the OG Les Mills class.
 It’s a full-body barbell workout that uses light to moderate weights with lots of repetition.
 You work one muscle group per track and by the end, you’ll be feeling it everywhere.
 You need a barbell and weight plates for this class.